 From age 55, you can:

-- Move in to flexi-access drawdown A pension income drawdown arrangement where there are no limits on how much can be taken out of a pension fund or when.
-All income drawdown arrangements set up from 6 April 2015 onwards are offered on a flexi-access basis.
-Once a pension fund is moved into flexi-access drawdown, an investor can only make new pension contributions (including tax relief) of up to £4,000 a year.
-See also Capped drawdown. and take up to 25% of your fund as a tax-free lump sum/sums and the rest as taxable income.
+- Move in to flexi-access drawdown A form of income drawdown available from 6 April 2015 where there is no limit on the amount of income you can take each year. and take up to 25% of your fund as a tax-free lump sum/sums and the rest as taxable income.
 The tax-free lump sum in this case is known as a pension commencement lump sum (PCLS) The tax-free lump sum available on both defined benefit and defined contribution pension schemes.
 Typically 25% of the pension fund (subject to a maximum of 25% of the lifetime allowance) can be taken as a tax-free sum.
 The rest of the pension fund must be used to provide an income – in the case of a defined contribution scheme this can be done by buying an annuity or using income drawdown..
 Both lump sums and income can be taken as and when you wish.
 The rest of the fund can remain invested so it has potential to continue to grow.